badger-dowdeswell/Fault-Diagnostic-Engine/README.md

-# fde
-Fault Diagnosis Engine
+# The Fault Diagnosis Engine

 This Fault Diagnostic Engine implements agent-based fault diagnostics.
 It creates agents, hosted and supported within the GORITE Multi-Agent System framework.
 Refer to the documentation in the Fault Diagnosis System Software Architecture Document for a deeper explanation of how the  agents are constructed.